Singapore is one of the most beautiful country in the world. There are so many best places to visit in Singapore with your family and friends.

 Try one of the amusing attractions like net bouncing, sky net walking, or canopy walking.
 And of course, the highlight of this place is no other than the HSBC Rain Vortex, which is the world’s tallest indoor waterfall.

-Aside from the lovely nature scenes and fun activities, Jewel Changi Airport is also an impressive shopping and dining spot in Singapore.
+Aside from the lovely nature scenes and fun activities, Jewel Changi Airport is also an impressive shopping and dining place in Singapore.
 Dig into its fantastic range of international retail shops and sophisticated restaurants.

 Recommended Reading: A Complete Guide to Canopy Park (It’s a very beautiful theme park at Jewel Changi Airport, be sure to check out this guide!)